 Over the last weeks we looked at the general structure of this month’s principle and tried to understand it in general terms.
 We also looked at how it applied in the past and the present.
-This week some practical considerations and personal thoughts — about trying to apply the Principle of Proportion to what we believe the future holds.
+This week some practical considerations and personal thoughts — about trying to apply the Principle of Proportion to what we believe, or imagine the future holds in store.

 Now For Something Completely Different

 My approach to the principle this week is a bit different than usual.
 As always It involves some reflection.
 Last week I mentioned a certain kind of directed or organized reflection that was worth repeating in different moments and situation of your life.
 This is another one of those.
 If you haven’t done it try it out (step by step).
 If you have done it before in the context of these meetings you may find it worthwhile (and maybe surprising) to do it again now a year or two later.

 I can’t emphasis enough that in my experience this procedure (and no doubt others, benefits from writing your down thoughts.

 Over the last weeks we have discussed how this principle seems fundamentally connected to having clear priorities.
 Trying to sort those out helps us recognize if some activity, goal or aspiration is being ignored, or on the contrary being given too much time and energy.

 What follows is a reflection on the closely related theme of turning wishes into projects.